Crop in .NET MAUI Image Editor (SfImageEditor)

 this.imageEditor.SaveEdits();

-Programmatically, you can select the desired cropping ratio from the various aspect ratios available in the built-in cropping toolbar by specifying the corresponding index of the toolbar item using the Crop method.
+You can select a cropping ratio programmatically by specifying the corresponding index of the toolbar item using the Crop method.

-The following code sample will add the cropping preview on the image in a square shape.
+The following code sample adds the cropping preview to the image in a square shape.

 <Grid RowDefinitions="0.9*, 0.1*">